 Controlling and limiting immigration has been at the heart of the public debate about Brexit.
 It is therefore possible that, in the wake of Brexit, new regulations will be introduced that will require students from the EU to explicitly apply for student visas to enrol at British universities.

 Universities and educators have been very clear about this: International students are welcome in the UK.
 However, laws and visa policies are handled by the government; and the current administration has also publicly considered plans to limit immigration, including student immigration.
 There may be future policies making it harder for foreigners to study in the United Kingdom.
-That is why many students are now thinking about other countries in Europe that offer English-language degree programmes.
+That is why many students are now thinking about other countries in Europe that offer English-language degree programmes, like Germany, Ireland or the Netherlands.

-If immigration into the UK should become harder for European academics, it is possibly that talented European professors, teachers and researchers would be forced to leave the UK, or decide simply not to move to the UK.
+British universities enjoy a world-class reputation and regularly dominate international university rankings.
+If immigration into the UK should become harder for European academics, it is possible that talented European professors, teachers and researchers would be forced to leave the UK, or decide simply not to move to the UK.
 This might make it harder for universities to fill their academic positions with the most qualified candidates.
 At the same time, universities in the UK stand to lose billions of euros in research funding provided via the EU.

 If you plan to enrol in a British university in the coming years, check their official website for their position on Brexit.
 Some universities give guarantees to EU students who enrol prior to the UK leaving the EU that Brexit won’t affect their status with regards to tuition fees.
 However, such guarantees may not extend to any yet unforeseeable change in visa regulations.